-$$I = (V1 - V2)/(1 / fC1) = (V1 - V2)/(R{EQ})$$
+$$I = (V1 - V2)/(1/fC1) = (V1 - V2)/(R{EO})$$

-where $R{EQ} = 1/\text{fC1}$
+where $R{EQ} = 1/fC1$

-The switched capacitor may, therefore, be replaced by an equivalent resistance whose value is dependent on both the capacitor size and the switching frequency.
-This explains why lower capacitor values may be used with higher switching frequencies.
-It should be remembered that as the switching frequency is increased the power consumption will increase due to some charge being lost at each switching cycle.
-As a result, at high frequencies the power efficiency starts decreasing.
-Other losses include the resistance of the internal switches and the equivalent series resistance (ESR) of the charge storage capacitors.
+The switched capacitor may, therefore, be replaced by an equivalent resistance whose value is dependent on both the capacitor size and on the switching frequency.
+This, therefore, explains why lower capacitor values may be used with higher switching frequencies.
+It should be remembered of course that as the switching frequency is increased the power consumption will increase due to some charge being lost at each switching cycle.
+At high frequencies, the power efficiency, therefore, starts decreasing.
+Other losses include the resistance of the internal switches and also the equivalent series resistance (ESR) of the charge storage capacitors.